fbpx

 Shifting My Mindset

-The first thing I had to do to find my own work/life balance was shifting my mindset.
-I had to get it out of my head that since I was full time in my own business that I needed to answer every e-mail immediately, jump into hustle mode anytime necessary, and that it was possible to turn off my business brain.
+The first thing I had to do to find my own work/life balance was shift my mindset.
+I had to get it out of my head that since I was full-time in my own business I needed to answer every e-mail immediately, jump into hustle mode anytime necessary, and that it was possible to turn off my business brain.
 I think that I even struggled with this before owning my own business.
 When I worked in the corporate world, I would work overtime without compensation, answer e-mails at night, and brainstorm ideas over the weekend.

 This isn’t just a problem for entrepreneurs, but it definitely heightened when all of the responsibilities fell on me.
 So, to find balance I began to shift this mindset at the beginning of this year.
 There are a few principles I instilled to be sure of this.